- Reference >

 Available for

-only.Configures a
+mongosonly.Configures a

-caches the cluster-wide routing table for each sharded collection as part of its startup procedure, before it begins accepting client connections.Without this setting enabled, the
+mongosinstance to preload the routing table for a sharded cluster on startup.
+With this setting enabled, themongoscaches the cluster-wide routing table for each sharded collection as part of its startup procedure, before it begins accepting client connections.Without this setting enabled, the

-only loads a routing table as needed for incoming client connections, and only loads the specific routing table for the namespace of a given request.A
+mongosonly loads a routing table as needed for incoming client connections, and only loads the specific routing table for the namespace of a given request.A

-parameter enabled may experience longer startup times, but will result in faster servicing of initial client connections once started.loadRoutingTableOnStartup
+mongosinstance with theloadRoutingTableOnStartupparameter enabled may experience longer startup times, but will result in faster servicing of initial client connections once started.loadRoutingTableOnStartupis enabled by default.You can only set this parameter on startup, using either the

-configuration file setting or the--setParameter
+setParameterconfiguration file setting or the--setParametercommand line option.

 -

-¶ New in version 4.4.
+warmMinConnectionsInShardingTaskExecutorPoolOnStartup¶ New in version 4.4.

 Type: boolean